wingedcatgirl/MintysSillyMod/README.md

 - [Item Remover](https://github.com/art-muncher/Item-Remover) lets you disable specific items from the Collection, if they're OP or bugged or you just don't like them.

 ## Adding cross-mod interactions
+- 3s: If you want things to interact with the 3s mechanic, use `Card:is_3()` for proper detection.
+It returns the number of times the card counts as a 3, or `false` if it doesn't, because `0` is truthy in Lua...
-- Legendary Kitys: Give your legendary kittycats `pools = {["kity"] = true}` to enable The Wand to summon them.
-Nothing interacts with non-legendary kittycats _yet_, but you can put them in the pool too for when/if we invent something.
+- Legendary Kitys: Give your kittycats `pools = {["kity"] = true}` to enable them to be summoned by The Wand and The Bitz and to grant chips with Cat Cafe.
 - Gym Buddy boosts: Give your enhancements a `config.extra.gymboost` of `"chips"`, `"xchips"`, `"mult"`, `"xmult"`, `"cash"`, `"hchips"`, `"hxchips"`, `"hmult"`, `"hxmult"`, `"hcash"` or `"none"` to have them grant the corresponding boost when scored with cards not of that enhancement.
 (If you don't, one will be chosen randomly each time.
 Which maybe you prefer!)

 ## Contributing